EetuEkman/solita-dev-academy-2023/README.md

 The frontend is a React app written in TypeScript.

+I decided to use [Tailwind CSS framework](https://tailwindcss.com/) for this project.

+The SearchOptions holds the state of the search options from which the url and query parameters are built from, as well as the journey search components.

+### Setup

 First, run command `npm install` to install all all the dependencies.

 Then, start the server by running the command `npm run start` which will start the server in development mode.

 After that, open the browser and navigate to http://localhost:8080.

-The SearchOptions holds the state of the search options from which the url and query parameters are built from, as well as the journey search components.